cwcrystal8/datacommons-docsite/api/rest/v1/property_values.md

 parent: v1 REST
 grand_parent: API
 published: false
-permalink: /api/rest/v1/property/value
+permalink: /api/rest/v1/property/values
 ---

-# /v1/property/value
+# /v1/property/values

-Get the value of a [property](/glossary.html#property) for a specific entity.
+Get the values of a [property](/glossary.html#property) for a specific entity.

-Note that Data Commons represents properties as labels of directed edges between nodes, which are the values of the property.
+Data Commons represents properties as labels of directed edges between nodes, where the successor node is a value of the property.
+Thus, this endpoint returns nodes connected to the queried entity via the property queried.

+_Note: If you want to query values for the property `containedInPlace`, consider using [/v1/property/values/linked](/api/rest/v1/property/values/linked) instead._

 <div markdown="span" class="alert alert-warning" role="alert" style="color:black; font-size: 0.8em">
     <span class="material-icons md-16">info </span><b>See Also:</b><br />
     To get a list of properties available for an entity, see [/v1/properties](/api/rest/v1/properties).<br />